Archer family: William Henry Davies Archer (1836–1928)

 The second son of William Archer (1788–1879), William inherited Brickendon Estate from his father.
-He was educated in Tasmania and England, graduating from Trinity College, Cambridge in 1859 with a Bachelor of Arts and 1860 with a Bachelor of Laws, receiving a Masters of Laws in 1863.
+He was educated in Tasmania and England, graduating from Trinity College, Cambridge in 1859 with a Bachelor of Arts and 1860 with a Bachelor of Laws, receiving a Master of Laws in 1863.
 In 1862 he had finished courses at the Middle Temple and was able to serve at the bar.
 He was elected a Fellow of the Royal Geographical Society, London in 1860.
 He married Aphra Gertrude Clerke, daughter of Alexander Clerke, a member of parliament for Tasmania.

 In 1869 he was appointed a magistrate of Tasmania, and in 1883 a state coroner.
 From 1882 to 1887 he was a member of the House of Assembly for Norfolk Plains, during which time he was offered the posts of Speaker, Treasurer and Chief Secretary in succession and declined each.
 He became a member of the Royal Commissions into Education and Prisons, and was Tasmania's representative to the 1878 Paris World Fair.
 In 1872 he was elected a member of Longford Municipal Council, on which he served for 22 years, becoming for the last 17 years Warden.
 He became Treasurer of the Municipality during his time, and served on the Longford Show Society Committee, as well as being chairman of the Boards of Health, Rabbits, Fruits and Advice.

 He died in 1828.
 He left two daughters, and a son, who inherited Brickendon.